GenericMappingTools/gmt/doc/rst/source/grdsample.rst

 grdsample
 *********

+.. only:: not man

     grdsample - Resample a grid onto a new lattice

 Synopsis
 --------